Kansas State vs. Kansas NCAA Football Odds, Plays and Insights | November 6, 2021

 Kansas Stats and Trends

+- Thus far this year Kansas has one win against the spread.

-- The Jayhawks have covered the spread once this year when underdogs by 24 points or more (in four chances).
+- The Jayhawks have been underdogs by 24 points or more four times this year and covered the spread once.

-- Kansas' games this season have hit the over five times in seven opportunities (71.4%).
+- Kansas' games this season have gone over the total in five out of seven opportunities (71.4%).

 - The Jayhawks have 10 giveaways this season, while the Wildcats have 10 takeaways .